 First dedicated SOV delivered in 2014

-The first dedicated SOV/ISV vessel developed by Ulstein, the ‘Siem Moxie’ (delivered 2014 from Fjellstrand), also sported several new features, including Voith Schneider propulsion and a new type of crane and capability for installation support.
-Operated by Siem Offshore Contractors, she has been working as an installation support vessel together with the cable lay vessel ‘Siem Aimery’ in the innovative ‘Siem Duo’.
+The first dedicated SOV/ISV vessel developed by Ulstein, the ‘Siem Moxie’ (now: Seaway Moxie), delivered 2014 from Fjellstrand, also sported several new features, including Voith Schneider propulsion and a new type of crane and capability for installation support.
+Operated by Seaway Offshore Cables, she has been working as an installation support vessel together with the cable lay vessel ‘Siem Aimery’, now: 'Seaway Aimery.'
 The pair have set new standards in offshore wind submarine cable installation.
-The Siem Duo has been specifically designed and built to serve the demanding needs for safe and reliable offshore operations in rough seas.
-'Siem Moxie' transports work crews to the platforms and foundations to prepare for submarine cable pull-in and terminations.
+The duo has been specifically designed and built to serve the demanding needs for safe and reliable offshore operations in rough seas.
+'Seaway Moxie' transports work crews to the platforms and foundations to prepare for submarine cable pull-in and terminations.

 Offshore wind farms are being established further from shore, and more offshore wind farm work could be carried out by monohull vessels, including foundation installation.